Someone8448/midi2/README.md

-        "playerbuffer": 0, //how often it will send messages from the player for note data "notebuffer": 0, //how often it will send note data to the clients "userkey": true, //if each user only plays to one part of the piano, setting to false makes it loop through clients "cpu": 1000, //define it as a number to start measuring cpu, the number is the interval in which it updates "info": 50, //how often the player stats used in some animations and data updates "cursor": { //you can remove this entire property to disable cursor
+        "playerbuffer": 0, //how often it will send messages from the player for note data "notebuffer": 0, //how often it will send note data to the clients "userkey": true, //if each user only plays to one part of the piano, setting to false makes it loop through clients "deblack": false, //when false, it deblacks if vel is less than 54, but true makes it automatic based on nq "cpu": 1000, //define it as a number to start measuring cpu, the number is the interval in which it updates "info": 50, //how often the player stats used in some animations and data updates "cursor": { //you can remove this entire property to disable cursor